How to Configure axe-core for React and Vue Applications

 {

-id: 'aria-live',
+id: 'aria-allowed-attr',

-selector: '[data-framework-generated=true]',
+selector: '[data-framework-generated="true"]',

 enabled: false